-In accordance with the requirements of the OMA Section 5.10 and the scope of OMA Services specified in Annex I, LUMA will install new equipment and implement management processes to comply with environmental statutory requirements and support safe and efficient operations.
-The program includes installing secondary containment to prevent contamination, ensuring proper containers are in place to store wastes and, when required for site operations, processing or removal of accumulated waste debris.
+In accordance with the requirements of the T&D OMA Section 5.10 and the scope of T&D OMA Services specified in Annex I, LUMA will install new equipment and implement management processes to comply with environmental statutory requirements and support safe and efficient operations.
+The program includes installing secondary containment to prevent contamination, ensuring proper containers are in place to store wastes and, when required for site operations, processing, or removal of accumulated waste debris.

-LUMA will take actions with respect to pre-existing environmental conditions, including accumulated waste, in accordance with the OMA Section 5.10(b).
+LUMA will take actions with respect to pre-existing environmental conditions, including accumulated waste, in accordance with the T&D OMA Section 5.10(b).

-Many facilities are not currently in compliance with EPA requirements under the Resource Conservation and Recovery Act and the Clean Water Act (specifically, Title 40, parts 112 and 273) and DNER requirements under the Non-Hazardous Solid Waste Management Regulation.
+Many facilities are not currently in compliance with EPA requirements under the Resource Conservation and Recovery Act and the Clean Water Act (specifically, Title 40, parts 112 and 273) and Department of Natural and Environmental Resources (DNER) requirements under the Non-Hazardous Solid Waste Management Regulation.
 Processes and practices are not in accordance with Prudent Utility Practice.
 Many sites have accumulated mixed wastes collected over long periods of time.
 Accumulated wastes include decommissioned transformers, poles, used oil drums, light ballasts, scrap wire, and miscellaneous equipment and building debris.
 The accumulated wastes are not properly segregated, labelled, stored, and removed.
 Often, the accumulated wastes are stored immediately outside a building or beside constructed containment areas, preventing access or use of containment areas.
 Universal wastes are being collected and stored at sites for longer than one year.
 Liquid wastes are frequently stored without required secondary containment.
 Many facilities lack maintained spill response equipment to respond to incidents.